koominsoo/Basic_Computational_Photography_Algorithms_implemented_with_Python/README.md

 I implemented some filters I've learned in class CSED551-01.
 All of them are written in Python.
 \* DL means deep learning.

 A. Sharpening

   Rule-based:
-        1. Unsharp masking with Spatial Filter
+    1. Unsharp
-        2. Unsharp masking with Frequency Filter
+    2. Unsharp

 B. Denoising